eliath/dotfiles/README.md

     b.
 Newton

     c.
-Fantastical
+BreakTime

     d.
-BreakTime

-    e.
 Amphetamine

 Everything else should be taken care of by the setup script:

-    $ ~/dotfiles/install.sh
+    $ ~/dotfiles/install.sh all

-run `./script/setup.sh all` to setup everything

-run the script with no arguments to see a list of available targets.
+The `all` target will run all setup scripts.
+Run without argument to see a list of available targets

 Additional Setup
 ----------------